stevehenty/codeception-docker/README.md

 Run `bash start.sh` to use Docker Compose to run the tests in the tests/acceptance folder.

-En Windows PowerShell: `docker-compose run codeception run -vv --html`
+Windows PowerShell: `docker-compose run codeception run -vv --html`